DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 From a purely screenic perspective, a videoblog is a blog that uses video as its main form of expression.
-The videobloggers used a variety of blogging software, most notable Blogger, although many converted to Wordpress as that platform grew in popularity.[^05chapter4_5] Blogs settled into a particular design in the early 2000s, where the sidebar contained links to other blogs usually related to the one being read.
+The videobloggers used a variety of blogging software, most notably Blogger, although many converted to Wordpress as that platform grew in popularity.[^05chapter4_5] Blogs settled into a particular design in the early 2000s, where the sidebar contained links to other blogs usually related to the one being read.
 This was called a